A tiny instrument breaks up a stone.

-Dr. Roger Sur highlights the advanced treatment capabilities of UC San Diego Health’s Kidney Stone Center, and the importance of prevention.
-Percutaneous Nephrolithotomy (PNL) is a surgical procedure to treat kidney stones.
+Percutaneous nephrolithotomy (PNL) is a type of surgery to break apart and remove kidney stones.
 In PNL, your surgeon makes a small incision in your back and passes of a tiny scope into the kidney to break up the kidney stone.
 Ultrasound lithotripsy is the most common technology utilized to fragment the stones.
 The procedure is typically a three-day inpatient procedure.

 A ureteral stent is typically placed during the procedure to prevent post operative flank pain.
 This stent will be seen coming out of the urethrea along with a foley catheter that drains the bladder.
 A third drain will be left coming from the back incision.
 It also serves to drain the kidney of urine.
 All three drains are removed, and patients usually go home on the second day after surgery.

 You will return to the clinic after about 7 days for suture removal of the back incision.